joshmsmith/temporal-order-management/README.md

 # idempotence

 This project demonstrates how to manage idempotence in a Temporal.io project.
-Check out the full blog post here: []
+Check out the full blog post here: [Idempotence in Temporal.io, a Look into Technical Architectures](https://medium.com/@ps.augereau/idempotence-in-temporal-io-a-look-into-technical-architectures-11d20a0fc860)

 When a customer orders a product, the inventory is decrease and if the stock is below 2 and order to the supplier is made and the stock is incremented.